 Peter’s expression turned speculative.
 “I bet it’ll be cool as shit.”

-At that moment, his computer lit with a notification.
+His computer lit with a notification.
 The social media group known as “Atherton’s Chimps” was abuzz with activity.
-Apparently, a new student had just arrived.
 Clusters of messages were popping up, all along the lines of Please welcome our newest addition to Atherton High!
 But that wasn’t what caught Peter’s eye.